applied-systems-biology/jipipe-website/content/documentation-java-api/create-extension.md

 the `groupId` and `artifactId` of the project.
 This is done to prevent conflicts with other plugins.

-ACAQ5 is based on [SciJava](https://scijava.org) and requires libraries provided by the [SciJava Maven repository](https://maven.scijava.org/).
+JIPipe is based on [SciJava](https://scijava.org) and requires libraries provided by the [SciJava Maven repository](https://maven.scijava.org/).

 Here is an example `*.pom` file that makes use of SciJava: